santiago-pelaez/crimson-hackathon/README.md

 - **VPN and Geolocation Spoofing** (Test for IP geolocation filters and VPN detection)
 - **Credential Stuffing** (Test for protection against automated login attempts)

-#### Manual Approval and Backend Terminal function
+#### Manual Approval and Backend Terminal Function

 ## **1. Manual Approval Process Overview**

-When suspicious activity is detected such as multiple failed login attempts, VPN usage, or accessing from a suspicious IP, users are evaluated and properly escalated to the **manual review queue**.
+When suspicious activity is detected, such as multiple failed login attempts, VPN usage, or accessing from a suspicious IP, users are evaluated and properly escalated to the **manual review queue**.
 This ensures legitimate users aren't incorrectly flagged as attackers and that potential threats are carefully examined before any action is taken.
-For most attacks, it is escallated to a threshold of 60.
+For most attacks, it is escalated to a threshold of 60.
 Human error can reasonably be categorized in the medium threshold.

 The **manual approval** process is facilitated through a backend terminal, which provides a real-time review of suspicious behavior.
 The terminal enables security personnel to observe **metadata** about each user’s activity to take appropriate action (e.g., approve access or lockout).

 ## **2. Priority System and Queues**

-The approval system operates on a two-tiered queue system for manual review, with a priority hierarchy to focus aid on human-errors typically evaluated at a threat level medium.
+The approval system operates on a two-tiered queue system for manual review, with a priority hierarchy to focus aid on human errors typically evaluated at a threat level medium.

 ## **3. Backend Terminal Functionality**

 The **backend terminal** is used for monitoring suspicious activities.
 System administrators can review login attempts to physically approve logins.

 #### **3.1.
 Real-Time Review Dashboard**
-- **Pending Reviews**: The backend terminal displays users who have been escalated to  Yellow or Red queues.
+- **Pending Reviews**: The backend terminal displays users who have been escalated to the Yellow or Red queues.
 Each entry provides metadata and the context needed for making decisions.

 - **Metadata Collected**: For each user under review, the following information is displayed:
   - **IP Address**: The geolocation of the user’s IP, indicating if the user is in a trusted region (e.g., West Coast U.S.) or flagged as suspicious (e.g., outside the U.S.).